sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Languages:** You can read, sign, speak, and write an additional language of your choice. **Suggested Equipment (60 credits):** formal clothes, individual computing device, any game set.

 ***Feature: Ruthless Work Ethics.*** You still remember how your old bosses used to think, with an eye towards results and no concern towards the wellbeing of others.
-When you are involved in a group check, if you succeed, you can transform another characterís failure into success, but that character must spend a hit die.
+When you are involved in a group check, if you succeed, you can transform another character√≠s failure into success, but that character must spend a hit die.

-***Adventures and Advancement.*** Itís more likely that your corporate past is going to bring you trouble as you adventure more and more.
+***Adventures and Advancement.*** It√≠s more likely that your corporate past is going to bring you trouble as you adventure more and more.
 Life as a voidrunner might put you against the corporation itself, and is more than likely to force you to face the consequences of choices you made back in the company days.
 Worse, your exploits might intrigue the company enough that they want you back.
-And no one knows better than you that they donít take no for an answer.
+And no one knows better than you that they don√≠t take no for an answer.

 ***Connection and Memento.*** Roll 1d10, choose, or make up your own.

 **Employee Connections**

 1. Your former secretary who is still with the company.
-2. That one client you didnít screw over.
+2. That one client you didn√≠t screw over.
-3. A former boss who doesnít completely hate you.
+3. A former boss who doesn√≠t completely hate you.
 4. The HR consultant who helped you finally quit.
 5. Your office rival who dreads you ever coming back.
-6. A sleazy former colleague who has some dirt on everyoneófor a price.
+6. A sleazy former colleague who has some dirt on everyone√≥for a price.
 7. The family of a deceased coworker, the most decent fellow in the company.
 8. A corporate mentor who barely remembers you.
 9. That guy who started the rumors on you.